About the Museum

-Discover the architecture, history, and development of the California State Capitol from its initial formation 150 years ago to the modern day.
+Discover the architecture, history, and development of the California State Capitol from its initial construction 150 years ago to the modern day.

 Museum Educational and Tour Program

 The California State Capitol Museum has developed a full tour and educational program, including eight public tours a day, school tours, special tours for the Legislators, and tours of Capitol Park.
-State Parks’ goal to educate and inspire visitors has reached far beyond traditional tours to include newspapers, mass media, and television, as well as the Holiday Music Program and the PORTS outreach program, which allows students in the classroom to learn about the Capitol via a live media feed.
+State Parks’ goal to educate and inspire visitors has reached far beyond traditional tours.

 Volunteer at the Museum

 The Capitol Museum’s volunteers offer additional educational opportunities to the public including living history programs in period clothing, reenactment of historic events, and the annual Admission Day event, among others.
 Our dedicated volunteers fund museum projects and give freely of their time to make the museum a fun place to visit.